Racopokemon/ImageSort/README.md

 * Menu bar
   * only visible in window mode
   * can rename folders (1, 2, 3, a, b, c) and change quantity of copy and move options
+  * also rename button there
+* Settings window
+  * Accessible from the menu bar (see above)
   * ==can decide if the files should be moved to a relative folder OR to a global folder (which is also stored between the sessions)==
-  * also rename button there
 * Session storage
   * Simply stores the maps to a file and continues from it if it lies in the folder (or so)